Introduction to Emotional Intelligence at Workplace

 Emotional Intelligence is extremely important and beneficial for an organization.
 Here’s how a highly emotionally intelligent person can work effectively and efficiently towards the organization’s goal:

 - Team-Work & Office Environment: People with higher EQ communicate better in general, so they share ideas and are open to other’s ideas as well.
 Such employees are great team players and are more likely to be trusted with their ideas and inputs.
-They are respectful and thoughtful for their coworkers and such a situation is an ideal situation for an employer and an employee to work.
-Such a work environment boosts the moral of the workers and as a result, reflects in their performance.
+They are respectful and thoughtful of their coworkers, and such a situation is an ideal situation for an employer and an employee to work.
+Such a work environment boosts the moral of the workers and, as a result, reflects in their performance.

 However, emotionally intelligent employees embrace changes with open arms, adjust easily, and grow alongside the company.
 This trait always works in favor of the company’s growth.